wultra/powerauth-crypto/powerauth-docs/source/signatures.md

 		return VERIFIED;
 ```

 Additionally, server may implement partial signature validation - basically evaluate each signature component separately.
-This may be used to determine if failed attempt counter should be decremented or not (since this allows distinguishing attacker who has a physical access to the PowerAuth 2.0 Client from attacker who randomly guesses signature).
+This may be used to determine if a failed attempt counter should be decremented or not (since this allows distinguishing attacker who has a physical access to the PowerAuth 2.0 Client from attacker who randomly guesses signature).